nebeux/aicarbonsinkpredictor/README.md

 ## app.py
 Finally, the main part of our application, the backend, is the one and only **app.py**.
 What this did was fetch 5 ocean details using the coordinates from the frontend and APIs, feed them into our model, and have the model return a result, which we sent directly back to the frontend :D.

+# Frameworks Used
+We used the Flask framework as it was easy to work with and everyone knew how to code in Flask.

 # Final Note
 We really hope you like our project, and we think it has real-world application when used correctly.
 It can also be used educationally as a tool to see where carbon sink rates are the highest!